R&D cycles are expensive.

 per condition

-Six domains, one classification engine
+Six domains, one audit standard

 Energy storage — NMC811 battery cathodes